JesutofunmiOludu/wireframing/README.md

 ## Type of Wireframe Used Here

-The wireframes presented in this repository are **Low-Fidelity Wireframes**.
+The wireframes presented in this repository are **High-Fidelity Wireframes**.

 They are designed to focus on:
 - The **overall layout** of the booking and navigation structure